HidayetSelimASAN/Mini-Projects-using-Assembly/Prime_Product/README.md

 Then number = 100 * 02 + 10 * 05 + 1 * 05 = 255 in Decimal

 All prime numbers betwen 1 and 255 are stored in a Look-up-Table (LUT).
 If a prime number divides the input number with no remainder, that number is a factor.
 Input number is divided by all prime numbers in LUT respectively.
 Divisor itarates over the LUT.
-Dividend is updated as quotient of the last division with no remainder.
+First, Dividend is the input number.
+Then, each time when there is no remainder in division, dividend is updated as quotient of the last division with no remainder and the divisor is stored in stack.
+The process continues untill the dividend becomes 1.
+After this, Prime Factors stored in stack are popped and converted to ASCII.
+Finally, a appropriate output message is displayed on LCD.